cetrulin/groch-moa/README.md

 ## Data Used In The Scripts

-Scripts and instructions to generate the data used in the PhD thesis **Adaptive Algorithms For Classification On High-Frequency Data Streams: Application To Finance** can be found in the repository [Quant-Quote-Data-Preprocessing](https://github.com/cetrulin/Quant-Quote-Data-Preprocessing).
+Scripts and instructions to generate the data used in the PhD thesis **Adaptive Algorithms For Classification On High-Frequency Data Streams: Application To Finance** can be found in the GitHub repositories [Quant-Quote-Data-Preprocessing](https://github.com/cetrulin/Quant-Quote-Data-Preprocessing) and [regime-switching-series-generator](https://github.com/cetrulin/regime-switching-series-generator).